-On receiving an HTTP request for a web page that exists, a web server will reply with a HTTP/1.1 200 OK response, followed by several more header lines providing information about the response, a blank line, and then the body of the page.
+When it receives an HTTP GET request for a web page that exists, a web server will reply with a HTTP/1.1 200 OK response, followed by several more header lines providing information about the response, a blank line, and then the body of the page.
 The headers lines should include a Content-Length: header, which specifies the size of the body of the page in bytes.
 As with the request, each header line ends with a carriage return followed by a new line, and the headers are separated from the body with a blank line.
 An example of the type of response that is sent follows ("..." indicates that some text has been elided):

-In this example, the "Content-Length:" is 15694 bytes, meaning that there are exactly 15694 bytes in the body (starting with the "<" of the "<!DOCTYPE" line, and finishing with the ">" of the "</html>" line.
+In this example, the "Content-Length:" is 15694 bytes, meaning that there are exactly 15694 bytes in the body of the response (starting with the "<" of the "<hmtl>" line, and finishing with the ">" of the "</hmtl>" line.